jkot16/psm/README.md

 - **Lab 2 – Projectile Motion Simulation**
   Simulates 2D projectile motion with and without air resistance using two numerical methods:
   Euler Method and Midpoint (RK2).
 Includes velocity, position, and time tracking.
+  *Goal: Learn how to model and simulate real-world motion using numerical integration methods.*

 ---